 Where to Get Activated Charcoal

-I purchase activated black charcoal from my local health food store, and usually store it in a glass jar and keep it on the bathroom sink since I generally use it for my teeth.
+I purchase activated black charcoal from my local health food store (I select the one made from coconut shell), and usually store it in a glass jar and keep it on the bathroom sink since I generally use it for my teeth.

 Note: Activated charcoal creates a HUGE mess if spilled.
-It will easily wash off a sink or bathroom counter, but is very difficult to remove from rough surfaces like tile grout (trust me, I know).
-It’s a good idea to keep it out of the way to reduce the risk of it potentially being spilled or knocked over.
+It will easily wash off a sink or bathroom counter, but is very difficult to remove from rough surfaces like tile grout.
+Storing it out of the way helps reduce the risk of it potentially being spilled or knocked over.